kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 --- abstract

-MoqTransfork is a live pub/sub transport utilizing QUIC.
-The protocol is designed to serve an unbounded number of viewers with different latency/quality targets: the entire spectrum between real-time and VOD.
+MoqTransfork is designed to serve a broadcast to an unbounded number of viewers with different latency/quality targets: the entire spectrum between real-time and VOD.
-MoqTransfork itself is media agnostic, containing only the necessary metadata to relay live tracks optimally during congestion.
+The protocol is a thin pub/sub layer on top of QUIC/WebTransport containing only the necessary metadata to relay live tracks optimally during congestion.
-The specific media encoding (ex. container+codec) is delegated to a higher layer and the broadcaster/viewer endpoints.
+MoqTransfork is media agnostic and intended for any live content, potentially end-to-end encrypted, that follows a similar pattern to video encoding.

 --- middle